uclanlp/reducingbias/README.md

 - ### Data

-We have provided all the potential scores for MS-COCO dataset in data/COCO folder.
+We provide all the potential scores for MS-COCO dataset in data/COCO folder.
 Also there is sampled potentials for imSitu dataset in data/imSitu folder.
 For complete imSitu potentials, download at [here](https://s3.amazonaws.com/MY89_Transfer/webly_crf_output.tar).